[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 aws iam fundamentals

 Mastering AWS IAM is a critical component of managing and securing AWS resources.
-By adhering to best practices, you can help ensure that your AWS environment is well-managed and secure.
+Adhering to best practices can help ensure that your AWS environment is well-managed and secure.

 • Avoid using root user credentials for daily tasks, as the root user has unrestricted access to all AWS resources in the account.
-Instead, create individual IAM users with limited permissions and use multi-factor authentication to secure access to the account.
+Instead, create individual IAM users with limited permissions and use MFA to secure access to the account.

 • Focus on the separation of duties by creating customized roles that grant permissions for specific or limited tasks.
 By avoiding broad permissions or roles that are applied to multiple tasks, you can help minimize the risk of unauthorized access and prevent accidental modifications to your resources.